-There are some international fees incurred by the use of a credit/debit card abroad.
+There may be some international fees incurred by the use of a credit/debit card abroad.
 These are unavoidable, but there are some things you should know which can help you navigate these fees.
 There is a charge for currency conversion.
-It should also be noted that American Express cards are not accepted everywhere.
+It should also be noted that American Express cards are not widely accepted- mostly just at American chains and Monoprix.